 - According to the U.S. Department of Energy, daylight saving time results in a decrease in energy use.
 Particularly with New Hampshire’s high energy costs, every kilowatt saved makes a difference.

 - Daylight saving time makes commuting safer, as more travel takes place during daylight hours.
 This is indicated in the increase in accidents when daylight saving time ends, and the clocks fall back.
 Though this gives commuters an extra hour to sleep, the switch to more driving in the dark leads to an increase in collisions with pedestrians.

 - Businesses related to outdoor activities report a boost in performance after daylight saving time takes effect.
 This shows that daylight saving time gets more people outside.

 - Daylight saving time stimulates the economy, as shopping and errands are mostly done during the day and the time change extends daylight hours.
 This is why many industry groups, including big-box stores and shopping malls, successfully lobbied the U.S. Congress to extend daylight saving time.

 - Crime data shows a spike in some violent crime after daylight saving time ends, and a decrease when it begins.
 This indicates that extending daylight hours helps reduce crime, which generally takes place after dark.

 Should NH stop participating in daylight saving time?

 An attempt to move NH to Atlantic Standard Time, contingent on Massachusetts doing the same, was killed in 2017.

-A new proposal to move NH to Atlantic Standard Time has been put forward for 2019, but the details are not yet public.
+A new proposal to move NH to Atlantic Standard Time has been put forward for 2019.

 CONTACT ELECTED OFFICIALS »